 With a third-degree black belt in taekwondo around her waist, Sandy Gordon’s ninja-like reflexes are swift and effective.

 So, the moment she became a grandparent, Sandy sprang into action and opened a savings account to be used for her grandson Jameson’s college education.

 “I decided right then and there, on his birthday, first holiday, when he lost his first tooth, I was going to put money into an account for him,” she said.

 “When I found out about the 529 college savings plan, I created the 529 account because it had such a perfect growth potential, and I liked that it was for education.
-First and foremost, the 529 is about securing that money for their education, and they can’t touch it unless it is for their education (at a qualified school).
+First and foremost, the 529 is about securing that money for their education, and they can’t touch it unless it is for their education (for qualified expenses at a qualified school).

 “Plus, it was easy to set up – cut and dry, no questions, just steak, potatoes, easy-peasy.
 Why complicate things?
 It’s something I can do for them.
 It’s set.
 Easy.”

 New to the 529 plan

 Sandy and her husband have four children of their own, including a set of twins.
 For their college education, the Gordons had modest savings accounts and would put away money the kids received as gifts into those accounts.

 “But it wasn’t huge,” she said.
 “We were a young, struggling family.
 It’s whatever they got, and I don’t think 529s were around back then.
 Our kids had some scholarships, too, but we still had to pay back their student loans for a long time.”

 Sandy said she learned about the 529 plans through a friend at work and she immediately saw the benefits of the plan.